sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 * annotations - *Array* *optional*.
 Provides a list of annotation objects.
 See the section [annotation](#annotation).
 * links - *Array* *optional*.
 A collection of links to additional resources.
 See the section [link](#link).
 * dimensions - *Array* *optional*.
 The *[dimension](#dimension)* object describes the structure of a dimension, which is defined as a statistical concept used (most probably together with other statistical concepts) to identify a statistical series, such as a time series, e.g. a statistical concept indicating certain economic activity or a geographical reference area.
-* measureDimensions - *Array* *optional*.
-The *[measureDimension](#measureDimension)* object describes a special type of dimension which defines multiple measures in a data structure.
-This is represented as any other dimension unless it is the observation dimension.
-It takes its representation from a concept scheme, and this scheme defines the measures and their representations.
-When data is formatted with this as the observation dimension, these measures can be made explicit or the value of the dimension can be treated as any other dimension.
-If the measures are explicit, the representation of the observation will be specific to the core representation for each concept in the representation concept scheme.
-Note that it is necessary that these representations are compliant (the same or derived from) with that of the primary measure.
 * timeDimensions - *Array* *optional*.
 The *[timeDimension](#timeDimension)* object describes a special dimension which designates the period in time in which the data identified by the full series key applies..

 Example: